Shelter Director: Jolene Hoffman

 Jolene Hoffman came to the Humane Society as a volunteer when the shelter opened in 1982 and worked her way up to becoming the shelter director in 1985 and has remained in that position to date.

 When Jolene began volunteering in 1982, she felt that she had found her purpose.
 She loves coming to work with like-minded people who are all here for the same reason.
 Jolene knows the humane society is a safe place for the animals of Ventura County.
-Jolene says it is her job, along with the rest of the staff, to recycle pets that have been thrown away and place these special creatures in their forever homes.
+Jolene says it is her job, along with the rest of the staff, to rehome pets by placing these special creatures in their forever homes.
 She strongly believes the key to ending suffering for all animals is education, spaying and neutering.
 To contact Jolene, please email JoleneH@hsvc.org or call 805-646-6505 x.109.

 Assistant Shelter Director: Arlene MacSween

-Arlene MacSween has been the office manager at the Humane Society since 2002.
+Arlene MacSween started at the Humane Society of Ventura County in 2002 as Office Manager.
 In 2014 she was promoted to Assistant Shelter Director.

 She oversees all office staff to ensure that all customers and residents are treated with compassion.